-Resignation Letter Samples & Templates
+Resignation Letter Templates & Samples – Expert Advice & Tips

 Preparing to leave your current job?
 Submitting a professional letter of resignation is always best practice to inform your employer that you’re quitting, and to ensure that you leave on a professional and positive note.

 Dear [Name of Recipient],

 I am writing to notify you of my formal resignation from my role as [Job Title] at [Company Name].